aut0maticjack/lazyweb/3D-Printing-Calibration.md

 ### Extruder Steps

-* When to Calibrate: During initial setup, when changing extruder motor/parts
+* When to Calibrate: During initial setup, when changing extruder motor/parts, when changing filament material

-You can do a rough calculation for extruder steps based on the gear, or just set to `100` and test from there.
+You can do a rough calculation for extruder steps based on the diameter of the gear, or just set to `100` and test from there.

 If you're using a geared extruder then multiply that start value by the gear ratio.